PJhaveri02/Are-We-There-Yet/frontend/README.md

 1. In your terminal, move to the frontend folder of this project by running the following command: `cd frontend`
 2. Execute `npm ci` or `npm install` to install all the dependencies
 3. To run the frontend, enter the following command: `npm start`
-4. If successful, you should see this on your terminal
+4. If successful, you should see this in your terminal

 ![image](https://user-images.githubusercontent.com/55341679/117530782-24abed80-b033-11eb-87f5-1674b2ef6658.png)